How we came to have a difficult dog

-Since he was having the GI issues, we needed to take him in to the vet repeatedly to find out what was going on get him feeling better.
-Unfortunately, each time we went in, the problems would get worse.
-Lincoln hates to lose control, I believe because he thinks he can’t do his job if he does.
+Since he was having the GI issues, we have needed to take him in to the vet repeatedly to find out what was going on and to get him feeling better.
+Unfortunately, each time we’ve gone in, the problems would get worse.
+He gets more guarded.
 So he fights.
-We’ve tried sedatives.
-The vets tried force.
-Each time, the fight has gotten more intense.
-We knew it wasn’t good, but how were we going to get him better?
-We didn’t want to keep reinforcing the idea that vet trips were bad.

 Lincoln hasn’t bit anyone yet, but it’s been close.
 We’re currently working on teaching him to wear and accept a basket muzzle.
 We found a vet who talks us through without visits as much as possible, understanding the situation we’re in.
 We’re trying not to take Lincoln back to the vet until he can wear his muzzle and relax for extended periods of time.
 We want him to tolerate a regular vet trip without adding any more trauma.